LIGHTIDEA-DEV/.github/docs/DEVELOPER-ONBOARDING-WORKFLOW.md

 * You cannot see or clone a repo you should have access to
 * `dev` branch is missing
 * You receive permission errors pushing `feature/*`
-* You are blocked by branch protections and think it’s incorrect
+* You are blocked by branch protections and believe it is incorrect

 ---